cgeyskens/phd/alphafold/notes.md

 Conclusions untill now:
 VUB: Can't run the reduced_db option.
 Modules are outdated.
 Run (GPR37L1 - full_db - AlphaFold/2.3.1-foss-2022a-CUDA-11.7.0) worked, took around 4h.
 Dimer of GPR37L1 also worked, took 9h.
-KUL:
+KUL: v2.3.4 gives an error due too internal python error.
+Earlier version don't have compatibility with databases.
-UGent: only v2.3.2 available and it doesn't find the GPU.
+UGent: only v2.3.2 available and it can't find the GPU.
 General:
-    - The titin error seems to be VCAM1-specific and not module specific
+    - The titin error seems to be VCAM1-specific and not module specific.

 Can connect to login node of KUL & VUB with VSCode.

+TODO:
+V- Check out GPR37L1-PSAP & GPR37L1-CDH9 structures
+V- Contact the VUB HPC about the titin error and to install the newer database.
+V- Contact the KUL HPC about the titin error and to install the newer database.
+V- Read the AlphaFold Multimer screen paper very thoroughly.
+V- Respond to the VUB HPC admind Qs.
+V- Make a contact map of GPR37L1-CDH9 with biotite.
+V- Check GPR37L1-CDH9 interaction with downstream analysis
+- Make a Topolgy score from 0-1.
+- Make a graph of the running metrics.
+- new version of Uniref30 database is available.
+Try out the monomer VCAM1 prediction.
+V- Read the documentation of AlphaFold3 and try to run GPR37L1 and VCAM1.
+Model parameters are requested.
+Download the model params.
+- Try out AlphaFold3.

-# Downstream analysis using ChimeraX, PyMOL and Python code for unpickling
+# Downstream analysis and visualization using ChimeraX, PyMOL, biotite, Python code for unpickling
 There seems to be an issue with the compatibility with the Jaxlib version, see (issue)[https://github.com/jax-ml/jax/issues/18368].
 I implement the suggested solution but then I got some more errors.
-Now I have a working downstream jupyter notebook for AlphaFold Multimer.
+Now I have a working downstream jupyter notebook with conda env for AlphaFold Multimer.